klinglme/developer-documentation/docs/src/guide/ring-klingl.md

-# Ring A Klingl
+# Ring a klingl

-To ring your klingl you have simply to call the following url:
+To ring your klingl, you can simply call the following url:

 ```
 https://klingl.me/now/<alias>
 ```

-You can find your alias in your app.
-Alternatively you can copy the whole link for your **klingl** in your mobile app.
+You can find your alias in the klingl.me app.
+You can copy the whole link for your **klingl** in your mobile app as well.

+The person ringing will get a dialog to confirm the ring.
+This prevents accidental ringing when people try the link.

-## Direct Klingl
+## Direct klingl

-You can modify the url that if the url is called we directly ring your **klingl**.
-Similar to our normal route the person ringing will also get a dialog.
+You can modify the url to avoid the confirmation dialog.

 ```
 https://klingl.me/now/<alias>?how=direct